 Lasagna freezes very well.
 There are two different methods:

-Baked then Freeze: Make and bake the lasagna as directed, let it cool completely, then freeze in an airtight container for up to 3 months.
+Bake then Freeze: Make and bake the lasagna as directed, let it cool completely, then freeze in an airtight container for up to 3 months.
+You can also freeze individual portions of baked lasagna for easy lunches on the go.

 Prep then Freeze: Prepare the lasagna but don't bake it.
 When ready to eat, thaw in the refrigerator, then bake as directed.